PrefectHQ/prefect/docs/orchestration/concepts/automations.md

 **Configuration**

-- `webhook_url_secret`: The name of the Prefect Secret with the Slack webhook URL
+- `webhook_url_secret`: The name of the Prefect Secret with the Slack webhook URL.
-- `message`: Optional, a custom message to send
+- `message`: Optional, a custom message to send.

 #### TeamsWebhookNotificationAction